BriteCore/Design-Team-Projects/README.md

 # Design Team Project

 This outlines a recent problem we ran into and came up with a design solution for.
 We'd like to see how you would handle it.
-What is most important is gaining some insight into your design process and seeing how you work.
+What is most important is gaining some insight into your design process.

 ## Background
 [BriteCore](http://www.britecore.com/) is a web-based platform insurance companies use to manage their business.
-Insurance is a form of risk management.
-Risks are anything that someone could incur a loss on.
-BriteCore has historically worked primarily with property-based risks (homes, farms, churches, etc.).
+An inevitable part of the insurance process is Claims Management.
+A claim occurs when a policyholder experiences a loss, such as a house fire or burglary.
+Insurance companies have entire departments whose job it is to manage claims.

 ## Problem

-Since BriteCore was created to work mostly with property-based insurance, the system is pretty rigid.
-It assumes that all risks are properties and have addresses.
-This makes it difficult for BriteCore to work with different forms of insurance like Automobile Policies, Cyber Liability Coverage (protection against hacking), or Prize Insurance (if someone gets a $1 million hole-in-one prize at a golf tournament, the golf course doesn't pay it, they have an insurance policy to cover them).

-Any kind of insurance requires a certain amount of information to be collected from the customer in order to figure out how much the insurance policy will cost.
-These questions include things like:

-- "How many square feet is the home" - For a Homeowners Policy
-- "Have you had a speeding ticket in the last year" - For an automobile policy
-- "When is your birthday" - For a life insurance policy

-We need a way for insurance carriers to setup and manage the questions they are asking their customers.
+Having a responsive, friendly claims staff has become a key way companies try to set themselves apart.
+So, they are both trying to have great customer service, while also trying to make sure a claim is covered by a policy and isn’t fraudulent or misreported.

+The key person responsible for most of this is the **Claims Adjuster**.
+This person gathers all the information about a claim and interacts with the person who experienced a loss.

+Insurance companies normally only have a limited staff of Adjusters, and it is not uncommon for claims adjusters to work several dozen claims at any one time.

 ## Primary Goal

-We would like to see you come up with a solution that allows insurers to define their own custom inputs for any type of insurance.
-This will include creating a design to view and create input fields that will then be presented to users while they complete insurance applications.

-Each input is expected to have a label, and most importantly a 'type'.
-This type will determine much about how the input is presented and it's UX.
-These types include, but are not limited to, 'date', 'number', 'currency', 'text', and 'select (multiple preset options with a single choice).'

-We’re mostly interested in how well you design an interface that is extremely usable, functional and responsive.
-This means we would like to see work product from the entire design process, including sketches and mockups, with a focus on a solid UX.
-You should also create a single, static high-fidelty prototype in HTML/CSS for your design that showcases your UI abilities, and ability to deliver a polished final product.

-Bonus Points for hooking up some interesting functionality using jQuery/javascript.
-Super bonus points for anything else you can come up with that would be really helpful for our clients using this design.
+BriteCore’s clients want a design that a claims manager can use to assign adjusters to all open claims that meets the following conditions:

+* The design is efficient to use, as claims managers have limited time themselves, and there can be many claims they have to assign.
+* The design helps inform the claims manager, by showing them relevant workload metrics for adjusters.
+This could include things like **Average number of claims**.
+* While assigning a claim, the claims manager will know the following information about it: **Claim Number**, **Loss Date & Time**, **Description**, **Loss Address**.

+We would like to see a set of low-fidelty mockups/sketches showing approaches for how you would design this feature.
+We would also like to see a high-fidelity mockup of one of these approaches.

 ### Delivery

 Your final deliverables will be:
-- Documentation around your design process (Can be stored in a google drive folder you share)
-- HTML/CSS Design Prototype
+* Images of low-fidelity sketches/mockups and hi-fidelity final design.
+* Any other documentation that helps us understand how you work.

 Please share progress along the way.
 We are most interested in seeing how you work as a designer and tackle challenges.
-The more you share, the more we can steer you and make sure you don’t waste any time.

 ## Questions